Habay, Alberta

-Habay is an unincorporated community in northern Alberta within the Hay Lake Reserve of the Dene Tha' First Nation.
-It is located 25 km north of Highway 58, 99 km northwest of High Level.
+Habay is an unincorporated community in northern Alberta, Canada, within the Hay Lake Reserve of the Dene Tha' First Nation.
+It is located 25 km north of Highway 58 and 99 km northwest of the town of High Level.
 It has an elevation of 335 m.

+Habay is located at the eastern edge of Hay-Zama Lakes Wildland Provincial Park, a wetlands.
+Members of the Dene community of Chateh visit Habay yearly for one week with an offering and an opening ceremony accompanied by recreational and arts and crafts activities.

+History

-Habay is located at the edge of Hay-Zama Lakes Wildland Provincial Park.
-In the 1900s, the Dene Tha' First Nation established small settlements in the area, then gradually moved to Habay in the 1950s.
-After a flood devastated the town in 1962, they moved to Chateh, which became their main settlement.
+In the 1900s, easing out of the nomadic way of life, members of the Dene Tha' First Nation established small settlements in the area, then gradually moved to Habay in the 1950s.
+After a flood devastated the town in 1962, they moved south to Chateh, which became their main settlement.